mitchelltoney/WikipediaGame/WGIP.md

 # Improvement Proposal
-## Convert the current algorithm into a **bidirectional breadth-first search**.
+Convert the current algorithm into a **bidirectional breadth-first search**.
 # High-level Description
 It would optimize the current breadth-first search algorithm by allowing it to search from the start node and the finish node simultaneously.
 This allows for the search algorithm to find a common path much more time and space efficiency.
 The implementation would involve using two *deques* to store the discovered pages from each node, rather than a set which is currently being used, in order to append and pop pages from both ends more efficiently.
+It would finish the search when a common page is found rather than reaching the final or start page.
 # Psuedocode for BFS
 ```python
 BidirectionalBFS(start, finish):